Tax Classes in Germany: How Expats Can Save Money

 • Highest tax deductions

-• Is applied for the second and each additional employment relationship
+• Applies to second and additional employment relationships

 Tax class and annual wage tax adjustment